 Teaching buyout for visiting IAS Fellows who are employed by other universities can only be requested in exceptional circumstances (for example for Fellows from less advantaged global areas).
 Teaching buyout is provided at a rate of up to £8000 for three months.
 Up to the same amount can be requested for self-employed practitioners, artists etc. IAS Fellows from Universities who provide research/study leave are expected to make use of this to take up Fellowships.

-Applicants must indicate in the Letter of Application if they will be accompanied by a spouse or partner and/or if they have a family that will be travelling with them.
-However, accommodation suitable for families is limited, and the IAS cannot guarantee that such family accommodation will be provided.
+Applicants must indicate in the Letter of Application if they will be accompanied for the duration of the Fellowship by a spouse or partner and/or if they have children (under 18 years) who will accompany them.
+However, accommodation suitable for families is very limited, and the IAS cannot guarantee that such family accommodation will be provided.
+The minimimum accommodation provision is a one bedroom flat/apartment suitable for a couple.
 The IAS cannot cover the costs of family travel, family subsistence costs or any additional costs relating to family members during the fellowship period.

 Applicants must also indicate in their Letter of Application, the name and department of the academic who has agreed to act as their host.

 Finally, applicants must indicate in the Letter of Application how they were made aware of the Fellowship (word of month; via their own institution; website etc.).

 The Curriculum Vitae/Resume should include evidence of research interests and career to date, international recognition, impact in the field and experience in interdisciplinary research.